woordwaark/Spotlight-pipeline/README.md

 Laan | Laan | PROPN
 . | . | PUNCT

 The software for lemmatizing and POS-tagging words in text that is written in Gronings can be found in this GitHub repository in the folder `addLemmasAndPOStags`.
 This folder contains five scripts.
 In the subfolder `texts` a small corpus is found that consists of four texts: `Wikipedia1.tsv`, `Wikipedia2.tsv`, `Wikipedia3.tsv` and `Wikipedia4.tsv`.
 The texts are lemmatized and POS-tagged and are stored as tab-delimited text files.
 With `script1_combine_tables_split_in_train_dev_test.R` those files are combined into one and subsequently split in training data (80%), dev data (10%) and test data (10%).
+The three parts are saved as three CoNLL-U files in the subfolder `conllu`.

 With `script2_corpus_statistics.R` some statistics is provided: the number and percentage of tokens, words and sentences.

+With `script3_train_model.R` a model is trained using the training data and the dev data in the subfolder `conllu`.
+The model is saved as `nds_gronings-ud-GitHub-demo.udpipe`.

+With `script4_k-fold_cross-validation.R` a A _k_-fold cross-validation (with _k_=10) can be carried out in order to validate the performance of the corpus.

+With `udpipegrunnegs.R` text that is written in  Gronings can be tokenized, lemmatized and POS-tagged.
+The model `nds_gronings-ud-GitHub-demo.udpipe` is used.
+Instructions on how to use that script are given in the script itself.
+The script can be tested on the file `Grunnegs.txt`.